Körber is a Leader in 2022 Magic Quadrant for Warehouse Management Systems

 - Ariat: Combined Körber's WMS and AMR solution from Geek+ to improve customer and employee experiences and enable workforce flexibility.

-- Sainsbury's: One of the UK's largest supermarket chains trusts Kӧrber's voice solutions with over 2,000 users over 14 sites, along with K.Sight CLASS, and will soon include Kӧrber's WMS, empowering enhanced adaptability.
+- Sainsbury's: One of the UK's largest supermarket chains trusts Kӧrber's voice solutions with over 2,000 users over 14 sites, along with K.Insight CLASS, and will soon include Kӧrber's WMS, empowering enhanced adaptability.

 "Businesses need a partner - one that offers the technology and support to develop a solution tailored to their unique needs," notes Rene Hermes, EVP and CMO at Körber Supply Chain Software.
 "The pandemic, regulatory environments and heightening consumer expectations have forever changed the supply chain industry.
 At Kӧrber, we pride ourselves in offering and constantly enhancing depth of solutions and dedicated services that differentiates us and our customers.
 For us, this placement as a Leader demonstrates how we will continue navigating supply chain complexities."